 Understand Different Kinds of Alerts

-Alerts arrive to you in the form of an email with an incident number and short description to inform you of notable events and suspicious behavior captured by InsightIDR.
+Alerts arrive to you in the form of an email notification with an incident number and short description to inform you of the suspicious behavior captured by InsightIDR.

-Notable behaviors do not generate alerts or investigations.
+Notable events do not generate alerts or investigations.

 As a part of InsightIDR’s User Behavior Analytics (UBA), the solution monitors and baselines each and every user’s activity, establishing a pattern for which asset(s) the user owns, which assets they access, where they log in remotely from, and other actions.

-Some notable behaviors help identify user anomalies from this baseline, such as "New Asset Logon" or "First Time Ingress from Country."
-Other notable behaviors are effectively low fidelity alerts, such as "Account Lockout" or "Virus Alert."
-It is expected that most any network will experience a large number of such notable behaviors on any given day.
+Some notable events help identify user anomalies from this baseline, such as "New Asset Logon" or "First Time Ingress from Country."
+Other notable events are effectively low fidelity alerts, such as "Account Lockout" or "Virus Alert."
+It is expected that almost any network will experience a large number of notable events on any given day.
 This prevents InsightIDR from flooding the end user with alerts.

-Instead, notable behaviors are automatically added to Investigation Timelines when a user is involved in a “real” alert to provide additional context.
-This helps analysts better contextualize the behavior without these notable behaviors going completely unobserved.
+Instead, notable events are automatically added to Investigation Timelines when a user is involved in a “real” alert to provide additional context.
+This helps analysts better contextualize the behavior without these notable events going completely unobserved.

 Example Use Case